Yuuki915/Yuuki915/README.md

 <!-- <h3 align="center">A passionate Frontend Developer from Japan</h3> -->
 <br/>
 <p align="left">
-    A front-end developer with extensive background in education and who is motivated, challenging and loves web development with web design.
-And a hard worker who gain knowledge as well as have developed proven teamwork, communication and problem-solving skills.
+    Software Developer with extensive project experience and a passion for learning and growth.
+A hard worker who has strong communication skills to develop relationships with clients and coworkers.
+I am excellent in working in teams and enjoy collaboration with peers; Also, I am confident in the development of large-scale front-end projects such as e-commerce sites and large-scale apps.
+I will do my best to deliver pleasing and modern interfaces.
 </p>

 <br/>